 Click this graphic to see exactly how many links are being shared on Facebook right now.
 Source: Coupofy

-With such a vast sea of Facebook links competing for each user’s attention, how can you make sure that yours float to the surface in 2018?
+With such a vast sea of link posts on Facebook competing for each user’s attention, how can you make sure that yours float to the surface in 2018?

 That’s where Facebook link optimization comes in.

 Facebook’s News Feed algorithm decides whether or not your organic posts get seen.
 So, you need to work with the algorithm to make sure your Facebook link posts get bumped to the top of your followers’ Feeds.

 You also need to keep track of all the most recent Facebook algorithm changes and how they affect your social media strategy around optimizing link posts in 2018.

 Today, we’ll be sharing 5 tips on how to share links on Facebook for maximum reach and engagement—so keep scrolling and enjoy!